 It’s been hard to ignore the flurry of reports about virtual currency Bitcoin in recent months, but for now Israeli officials are doing just that.

-- Bitcoin is acceptable payment for attorneys, Israel Bar Association rules
+- Bitcoin Ok for Attorneys, Israel Bar Association Rules

 Israeli banks, which have engaged in some Bitcoin transactions, would like clear guidance from regulators on the matter.
 But sources close to the issue say discussions among representatives from the Bank of Israel, the Israel Securities Authority and relevant units in the justice and finance ministries ended with a decision not to draw up Bitcoin-specific regulations.